zhanghaoyang0/learnR/README.md

 ### Measure the mean and sd of last column (i.e., score):
 ```
 score = df[,ncol(df)]
-mean(score) # ncol is the total number of column in the dataframe
+mean(score) # ncol is the total number of columns in the dataframe
 ```
 You will see:
 ```